SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features_in_the_Alarm_Console.md

 ## Automatic incident tracking

 This DataMiner Analytics feature groups active alarms that are related to the same incident, so that the Alarm Console provides a better overview of the current issues in the system.
 Unlike Correlation tracking, this happens completely automatically, without any configuration by the user.
-DataMiner Analytics automatically detects which alarms share a common trait and groups them as one incident.
+Based on what it has learned from past alarm activity in your system and based on a broad range of auxiliary data, DataMiner Analytics automatically detects which alarms share a common trait and groups them as one incident.

 To activate this feature, in the Alarm Console hamburger menu, select *Automatic incident tracking*.
 However, note that the feature must also be activated in System Center.
 See [Configuration in System Center](#configuration-in-system-center).
-From DataMiner 10.2.0/10.2.1 onwards, in new installations and in systems upgrading from DataMiner versions that did not support automatic incident tracking yet, the feature is enabled by default in System Center.
+From DataMiner 10.2.0/10.2.1 onwards, it is enabled by default in new installations and in systems upgrading from DataMiner versions that did not support automatic incident tracking yet.

 Several factors are taken into account for the grouping: